cdapio/cdap/docs/loom-docs/source/guide/installation/index.rst

 A common issue is installing Loom on machines that have Open JDK installed rather than Oracle JDK.
 Loom currently does not support Open JDK.

-If you see jdbc exceptions in the Loom Server log like:
+If you see JDBC exceptions in the Loom Server log like:
 ::
   Caused by: java.lang.AbstractMethodError: com.mysql.jdbc.PreparedStatement.setBlob(ILjava/io/InputStream;)

-it means your jdbc connector version is too old.
+it means your JDBC connector version is too old.
 Upgrade to a newer version to solve the problem.

 If you are running your mysql server on the same machine as the Loom Server and are seeing connection issues in the Loom Server logs, you may need to explicitly grant access to "loom"@"localhost" instead of relying on